Venkatasai1909/Venkatasai1909/README.md

 Hi Venkatasai Kanchi,
-I'm pursuing my B.Tech in Aizza College of Engineering and Technology, Even though I'm from Non-IT background very enthusiastic to learn new technologies, Present I have been enrolled in full stack java course where I can learn, Java,SQL,HTML,CSS,Javascript,Angular JS etc.,
+Currently,I'm pursuing my B.Tech in Aizza College of Engineering and Technology, Even though I'm from Non-IT background,I always enthusiastic to learn new technologies, Present I have been enrolled in full stack java course where I can learn, Java,SQL,HTML,CSS,Javascript,Angular JS etc.,